WeyeTech/DeprecatedControllerRemover/README.md

-# DeprecatedControllerRemover
+# Controller Cleanup

 > [!NOTE]
-> An IntelliJ IDEA plugin for automatically detecting and removing deprecated controllers and unused code.
+> An IntelliJ IDEA plugin for automatically detecting and removing deprecated controller methods and unused code.

 <!-- Plugin description -->
-**DeprecatedControllerRemover** is an IntelliJ plugin that intelligently analyzes your Java/Spring codebase to identify and safely remove deprecated controllers and unused code elements.
+**Controller Cleanup** is an IntelliJ plugin that intelligently analyzes your Java/Spring codebase to identify and safely remove deprecated controller methods and unused code elements.

 This plugin helps maintain clean, efficient codebases by:
-- **Detecting deprecated controllers** that are no longer in use
+- **Detecting deprecated controller methods** that are no longer in use
 - **Removing unused final private fields** to reduce memory footprint
 - **Cleaning up unused imports** to improve code readability
 - **Providing detailed analysis reports** of all cleanup operations